 What is MDM?

-MDM allows for successful downstream analytics as well as synchronization of data to systems across your business.
+Master data management allows for successful downstream analytics as well as synchronization of data to systems across your business.
 The process involves three major steps:

 - Ingest all relevant data in a repository.